 8. Licensing and credentials

-When hiring a nanny, put in your job description the credentials you want in a caregiver.
-First-aid and child CPR are common training taken by nannies.
-Organizations like the International Nanny Association offer exams for nannies to become credentialed so families can have peace of mind knowing that their caregiver understands safe and healthy ways to care for their children.
+When hiring a nanny, include the credentials you want in a caregiver in your job description.
+First aid and child CPR are typical trainings taken by nannies.
+Organizations like the International Nanny Association offer exams for nannies to become credentialed so families know that their caregiver understands safe and healthy ways to care for their children.

 As part of the hiring process, run a background check and call the references provided by your candidates.
 These steps can help you assess your nanny’s abilities to keep your child safe while in their care.